 - a.
 In conjunction with the Executive Operations Team, provide recommendation regarding cancelation of classes to the President during an emergency. - b.
 Provide guidance to faculty regarding class cancellation procedures due to an emergency. - c.
 Share emergency preparedness resources with faculty from www.uh.edu/oem/faculty. - d.
 Be responsible for coordinating the university's teaching efforts in event of a long-term disruption as a result of a major incident. - e.
-In concert with Facilities Management, address classroom accommodations, including any necessary class relocations, for the University during the recovery phase. - 14.
-Division of Research will: - a.
-Coordinate with the UHEOC (when activated) regarding impacts to research facilities. - b.
-Serve as the liaison to research facilities in the event of significant emergency. - 15.
-Ride-Out Teams will: - a.
-Coordinates with the UHEOC (when activated). - b.
-Follows requirements outlined in the Ride-Out Team Guide.
+In concert with Facilities Management, address classroom accommodations, including any necessary class relocations, for the University during the recovery phase.
+When deemed necessary, provide a Department Liaison to assist the EOC for an incident and/or emergency.